Michael-A-Kuykendall/sorcery/examples/README.md

 - Evidence that higher-context AI would prevent observed divergences
 - Confirmation that the 9-symbol grammar is complete

+## Version Note (Provenance)

+These case studies were largely cast and written against the Sorcery doctrine as it existed at commit `d114aee` (the cross-model assessment + OSS baseline).

+Later, the doctrine was clarified to add a small “Dependency Patterns” primer and to tighten `>` to mean **dependency (requires)** at commit `7182854`.

+If you are reproducing these experiments or authoring new spells, use the current doctrine; treat older examples as historical artifacts of the experiment timeline.

 ## Insights from Case Studies

 ### What Spells Capture Well